Abdessamii85/Helloworld-deploy-on-kubernetes/README.md

 ## Continuous deployment Pipeline

-- this pipeline will deploy abdessamii/user-py using a helm chart
+- This pipeline will deploy abdessamii/user-py using a helm chart
+- Using Jenkins UI user should specify the [image tag](https://hub.docker.com/repository/docker/abdessamii/user-py/tags?page=1&ordering=last_updated) to deploy in the "build with parameter" option

 - Integration test
   ```bash
    kubectl rollout status --timeout=60s deployment helloworld